markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 - Windows 11, version 22H2 with [KB5029351](https://support.microsoft.com/help/5029351) and later <!--7991583-->
 - Windows 10, version 22H2 with [KB5032278](https://support.microsoft.com/help/5032278), or a later cumulative update installed <!--8503602-->

 In addition to the monthly cumulative update, optional updates are available to provide new features and nonsecurity changes.
 Most optional updates are released on the fourth Tuesday of the month, known as optional nonsecurity preview releases.
 Optional updates can also include features that are gradually rolled out, known as controlled feature rollouts (CFRs).
-Installation of optional updates isn't enabled by default for devices that receive updates using Windows Update for Business.
+Installation of optional updates isn't enabled by default for devices that receive updates using Windows Update client policies.
 However, you can enable optional updates for devices by using the **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Manage updates offered from Windows Update > Enable optional updates** policy.

 To keep the timing of updates consistent, the **Enable optional updates** policy respects the [deferral period for quality updates](waas-configure-wufb.md#configure-when-devices-receive-quality-updates).
 This policy allows you to choose if devices should receive CFRs in addition to the optional nonsecurity preview releases, or if the end-user can make the decision to install optional updates.
 This policy can change the behavior of the **Get the latest updates as soon as they're available** option in **Settings** > **Update & security** > ***Windows Update** > **Advanced options**.